 Budget: 148 USD per person per day approximately.

-It is the capital city of the Netherlands celebrated for its special cultural heritage, magical art, fantastic infrastructure, mesmerizing museums and an immaculate canal system- perfect for a magical short break.
+The capital of the Netherlands is celebrated for its exceptional cultural heritage, magical art, fantastic infrastructure, mesmerizing museums and an immaculate canal system- perfect for a magical short break.

-For a foodie, this city is a paradise with its rich cuisines- a treat to taste buds.
+This city is a paradise for a foodie with rich cuisines- a treat to taste buds.

-These 3 places can make anybody’s weekend memorable:
+These three places can make anybody’s weekend memorable:

 1.4.1.
 ARTIS Royal Zoo

 The zoo habitat comprises the African savannah and the tropical rainforests.
-Visitors sight of reptiles, jaguars, giraffes, elephants and a lot of primates.
+Visitors see reptiles, jaguars, giraffes, elephants, and many primates.

-An attractive feature of the zoo is the Micropia– it introduces the visitors to thousands of microbes invisible to the naked eye.
-A paradise for microbiologists, isn’t it?
+An attractive zoo feature is the Micropia– it introduces the visitors to thousands of microbes invisible to the naked eye—a paradise for microbiologists.

-For all the foodies out there, the fabulous delicacies in the Restaurant de Twee Cheetahs or the Planetarium Café are a treat to the taste buds.
+For all the foodies, the fabulous delicacies in the Restaurant de Twee Cheetahs or the Planetarium Café are a treat to the taste buds.

 1.4.2.
 Van Gogh Museum